SEL3341 : Old English: Texts and Translations

 Assessment Rationale And Relationship

 The mid-term written exercise involves the translation and grammatical analysis of a short passage of Old English.
-This promotes and tests learning of essential grammatical features.
+The analysis requires identification of morphological features and syntactic structures, together with brief comments on selected phonological features.
+This promotes and tests learning of essential aspects of Old English grammar.
 In doing so, it also serves as useful preparation for the examination.

 The examination consists of: